 - Changing or washing your air filters per manufacturer instructions

 - Controlling humidity with a whole-house dehumidifier or variable speed HVAC equipment (assuming it’s already time for an equipment upgrade)

 Why do these other things?
 Because things like leaky ducts, high levels of air infiltration, or elevated indoor humidity cause air quality problems independent of whatever is happening on your indoor coil.

 To be sure, a UV light and media filter combo can alleviate these problems somewhat by zapping the microbial contaminants that pass through your HVAC system.
 But it can’t target those other issues at the source.

 Around here, we’re huge fans of UV lights.

 They’re awesome products, and we’re happy to install them when we feel they can be effective.
 At the same time, we think it’s important to optimize the surrounding infrastructure and environment in which your UV lights operate.

-Basically, our chief concern is helping you optimize indoor air quality.
+Our chief concern is helping you optimize indoor air quality.
 Simple as that.
-When UV lights can help you, we'll install them.
-When there are other strategies to help you breathe easier, we'll pursue those, too.
+When UV lights can help you, we’ll install them.
+When there are other strategies to help you breathe easier, we’ll pursue those, too.